 International expansion has long been recognized as a crucial growth engine for multinational enterprises (MNEs), providing access to new markets, resources, and innovation opportunities.
 In our digital era, international business landscapes are transforming at an unprecedented pace.
 This phenomenon is vividly illustrated by the rapid advancements in the field of large-language models (LLMs): from GPT-1 in 2018 to the more sophisticated GPT-3, handling 175 billion parameters (ten times more than its predecessor!), in 2020 and GPT-4 already in 2023.
 Such advancements have set new benchmarks for how quickly companies must adapt to stay competitive.
-This thesis seeks to explore how publicly listed German MNEs in the manufacturing industry (or another industry) are navigating the challenges and opportunities presented by the digital era in their internationalization efforts.
-By comparing the internationalization patterns of several companies in one industry in depth, this research will provide insights into how different companies adapt to the digital revolution and leverage internationalization for sustained growth and competitiveness in a rapidly evolving global landscape.
+This thesis seeks to explore how publicly listed German MNEs are navigating the challenges and opportunities presented by the digital era in their internationalization efforts.
+By comparing the internationalization patterns in two distinct industries, this research will provide insights into how different companies and industries adapt to the digital revolution and leverage internationalization for sustained growth and competitiveness in a rapidly evolving global landscape.